Matin0SH/Automation_task/README.md

 - **Continuous Learning**: Staying updated with the latest research (Gemini structured outputs, few-shot learning, RAG pipelines)
 - **Pragmatic Engineering**: Balancing cutting-edge techniques with practical, maintainable code

-While I recognize the value of no-code platforms like Zapier and n8n for workflow orchestration, I believe the future of AI automation lies in **custom-built intelligent agents** that can be fine-tuned, optimized, and integrated deeply into existing systems.
+While I recognize the value of no-code platforms like Zapier and n8n for workflow orchestration, I’m especially interested in building custom intelligent agents that can be fine-tuned, optimized, and integrated deeply into existing systems.
+In practice, I see these approaches working together: platforms like Zapier/n8n to coordinate workflows, and custom agents for the AI-heavy parts.

 This project demonstrates not just my ability to complete a task, but my capacity to **architect scalable AI solutions** that can grow with Genie AI's needs.